Access Through JDBC¶

 The Denodo Community (https://community.denodo.com/drivers/jdbc/).
 Download the version of the update installed in the Denodo server.
 To find out the version of the Denodo server you are connecting to, log in to that server with the administration tool, click the menu File > About… and look for VDP server (below installed updates).

 The JDBC driver is compatible with Java 8, 9, 10 and 11.

-The Virtual DataPort server is backward compatible with the JDBC driver and other clients, within the same major version.
+The Virtual DataPort server is backward compatible with the JDBC driver and other clients, within the same major version, but not the other way around.
 That is, the Denodo JDBC driver of an update can be used to connect to the Virtual DataPort server with the same update or a newer update.
 For example:

 To connect to a Denodo server version 7.0 update 20181011, you can use the JDBC driver included in the same update or the driver included in 7.0 20180926, 7.0 20180611 or 7.0 GA.

 Do not use the JDBC driver included in 7.0 20181011 to connect to a Denodo server version 7.0 update 20180926 because the driver is more recent than the server.
 This is an unsupported configuration; some operations may fail.

 The JDBC driver of Denodo 8.0 GA or any 8.0 update will return an error when trying to connect to Denodo 7.0 or earlier.

 jdbc:vdb://<hostName>:<port>/<databaseName>[?<paramName>=<paramValue> [&<paramName>=<paramValue>]* ]

 If the name of the database contains non-ASCII characters, they have to be URL-encoded.
 For example, if the name of the database is “テスト”, the connection URL to the database will be this:

 <DENODO_HOME>/samples/vdp/vdp-clients contains examples